phoban01/preview-env-controller/README.md

 Rules could be extended to match Pull Request status, comments, labels or tags etc...

-Under the hood this makes use of FLux and the GitOps toolkit components.
+Under the hood this makes use of Flux and the GitOps Toolkit components.

 ### Caveats
 Please do not use this in production.
-This is very much a proof of concept and the controllers are very primitive without any safeguards and many features have been ignored (namespaces are not yet created per environment for instance).
+This is very much a proof of concept and the controllers are very primitive without many safeguards and no tests.

 ### Instructions